Isaac-Stephens/Gym-Manager/README.md

 | **Auth** | Flask sessions, hashed passwords |
 | **Server Deployment** | Gunicorn, Nginx reverse proxy |
 | **Misc** | Cloudflare Tunnels, Linux (Debian) |

+## Security Notes

+- Passwords are stored using secure hashing (`werkzeug.security`).
+- All database operations use parameterized queries to prevent SQL injection.
+- Sessions use Flask’s built-in secure cookie system.
+- This is a **demo and academic project** and is not intended for production use without further hardening (HTTPS enforcement, rate limiting, CSRF protection, audit logging, etc.).